Soliton resolution for the energy critical damped wave equations in the radial case: Abstract

 \section{Abstract}

-We consider energy-critical damped wave equation with radial initial data in dimensions four and higher.
-The equation has a nontrivial radial stationary solution $W$, called the ground state, which is unique up to sign and scale.
-The damping term not only violates the scaling invariance, but also destroys the channel of energy estimates.
-Therefore, we employ the arguments of collision intervals of Jendrej and Lawrie.
-We prove that any bounded energy norm solution behaves asymptotically as a superposition of the modulated ground states and a radiation term.
-Particularly, the solution converges to a pure multi-bubble due to the damping effect in the global case.
+We consider the energy-critical damped wave equation with radial initial data in dimensions six and higher.
+The equation admits a nontrivial radial stationary solution $W$, called the ground state, which is unique up to sign and scale.
+The damping term breaks the scaling invariance and destroys the channel of energy estimates.
+We therefore use the collision-interval method.
+We prove that any solution with bounded energy norm behaves asymptotically as a superposition of the modulated ground states and a radiation term.
+In particular, in the global case the solution converges to a pure multi-bubble due to the damping effect.